DPH Internship Program

 The Academic Public Health Volunteer Corps (APHVC) is a program of the Massachusetts Academic Health Department Consortium (AHD) formed at the request of the Baker-Polito Administration and the COVID Command Center in March 2020.
 The APHVC enlists volunteers to augment and promote local public health in Massachusetts.

 APHVC volunteers are paired directly with local boards of health, the Massachusetts Department of Public Health, or public health affiliated organizations in Massachusetts to support a variety of community level projects related to: Health Communication, Social Media Development and Management, Community Outreach, Translation Services, Data Analysis and Presentation, Policy and Protocols, and Mobilizing and Supporting Partnerships.

-These are just a few of the volunteer roles:
+These are just a few of the internship opportunities:

 - Internal Operations Manager